 You wrote your novel for a long time, maybe years.
 You put your soul into this project.
-Perhaps you have already let test readers study your book, pestered them with questions and revised the text of what they had to criticise.
+Perhaps you have already let test readers study your book, pestered them with questions, and revised the text of what they had to criticize.
 But is your book ready for publication?

 My novel wasn't.
 Whenever I read my story, I got doubts.
 "City of Lies" didn't feel real, not like an actual novel.
 I knew it was time to let a professional in.

 Maybe you feel the same way, but you think.
 Oh, God!
 A professional?!
-What if he or she thinks my story is awful?
+What if they think my story is awful?

 The worst scenes play out in my head.
 I see in front of me how she tears up my printed text in midair and shouts: "It's a cheek to send me something like that.
-How can you believe that this is a good story!"
-She'll call me indignantly and say I should leave the writing entirely or find another editor.
+How could she believe that this is a good story!"
+Then, she'll call me indignantly and say I should leave the writing entirely or find another editor.
 In any case, she doesn't want to work with an amateur like me.

 Because you are so attached to your creative work, it is essential to entrust the text to an expert.
 Relatives or friends usually cannot understand your text on a deeper level.
-You will not necessarily be able to see or formulate what is still a problem.
+Therefore, you will not necessarily be able to see or formulate what is still a problem.

 Treat your story to someone who knows something.
 All the work you've put into your novel deserves good editing too.